Minimizing environmental impact

 - How environmentally friendly is disposal after use?

 The control mechanism that monitors which raw materials we use is even more intensive.
 This includes an interdepartmental evaluation of relevant environmental, legal, and safety issues before any new raw material is used.
-Moreover, we check annually to see if more acceptable substitutes are available for all substances used that carry environmental risks.
+Moreover, we check recurrently to see if more acceptable substitutes are available for all substances used that carry environmental risks.

 - We try to reuse rather than dispose of waste products.
 Unused materials are mechanically prepared, marginalized, and reused to the extent possible.